RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/3-CRM/3-Accounts/Creating updating and deleting an account.md

-# Creating, Updating, and Deleting an Account
+# Creating, Editing, and Deleting an Account

 ### Overview

 Accounts represent the various businesses that your organisation interacts with, whether a supplier or customer.

-### How to Create an Account
+### How to create an Account

-Accounts can be created in two ways.
-The first is through the Lead conversion button, where it will automatically be created with the relevant lead details (More information on this method can be found here: [Converting a Lead](../Leads/converting-a-lead/converting-a-lead.md)).
-The second way, like many other tables is through the table list page and those steps can be found below.
+Accounts can be created via two methods.
+The first is through the Lead conversion button, where an Account will automatically be created with the relevant lead details (More information on this method can be found here: [Converting a Lead](../1-Leads/3-Converting-a-Lead/3-Converting-a-Lead.md)).
+The second method, like many other items is through the table list page and those steps can be found below.

 1. In Explorer select CRM &gt; Accounts